-We offer a daily Intensive Trauma Focused program for those who are needing intensive outpatient treatment for resistant and debilitating trauma-related symptoms, for those who would prefer to start with a lower level of treatment vs. a higher level residential treatment program, for those who are stepping down from residential treatment and are ready to address the trauma symptoms that lead to relapse, and especially for those who have attended prior so-called "trauma-focused" treatment programs but did not receive proper trauma-focused treatment and are still suffering from trauma-related symptoms.
+Dr. Miller offers daily intensive trauma focused treatment for those who are needing intensive outpatient treatment (IOP) for resistant and debilitating trauma-related symptoms, for those who would prefer to start with a lower level of treatment vs. higher level residential treatment program, for those who are stepping down from residential treatment and are ready to address the trauma symptoms that lead to relapse, and especially for those who have attended prior so-called "trauma-focused" treatment programs but did not receive proper trauma-focused treatment and are still suffering from trauma-related symptoms.

 Dysfunctionally stored memories affect the person from the level of mind, body, and soul.